Driver Qualification (DQ) & Hiring

 - Driver-specific application for employment

-- Road test certificate less than 3 years old accepted in lieu of road test
+- Road test form and certificate or photocopy of a CDL accepted in lieu of roadtest, or road test certificate less than 3 years old accepted in lieu of road test

 - Background investigation (Safety Performance History)